vdca/vdca-web/content/project/versetyp.md

 +++

 Different languages create verse according to different principles (e.g. counting syllables, following a pattern of accents or tones).
-This project wants to facilitate cross-linguistic comparisons of versification by gathering as many bibliographical references as possible, particularly on lesser-known languages.
+This project wants to facilitate cross-linguistic comparisons of versification by gathering bibliographical references as possible, particularly on lesser-known languages.